 Since we already shared the favorite places to celebrate Christmas in the USA, we thought it only appropriate to share some of the best places to celebrate Christmas holidays around the world, including Christmas in Canada, Europe, and Asia.
 Once again, some of our favorite travel writers offered their suggestions and here’s what they had to share.

-*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
+*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Table of Contents

-- 1 Best Places to Celebrate Christmas Around the World
+Best Destinations for Christmas Around the World

 Best Holiday Celebrations in Canada

-Not-to-be-missed events include the Toronto Santa Claus Parade, in its’ 114th year, the Christmas festivities at Casa Loma, Toronto’s gothic style castle, and the fireworks display during the Cavalcade of Lights.
+Not-to-be-missed events include the Toronto Santa Claus Parade, the Christmas festivities at Casa Loma, Toronto’s gothic style castle, and the fireworks display during the Cavalcade of Lights.
 Events kick off in early November and continue through the New Year.
 (Sarah Pittard from Trekaroo)

 Vancouver is such a magical place to celebrate Christmas.
 You can ride the Bright Night Christmas train through Stanley Park and stroll over hanging pathways lit with hundreds of thousands of lights at the Capilano Suspension Bridge.